 Previously, Andrew was a law clerk for Judge Sidney H. Stein, United States District Court for the Southern District of New York.
-Before joining Morgan Lewis, Andrew was a partner in the financial restructuring practice at another international law firm, where he helped run the training programs for litigation associates.
+Before joining Morgan Lewis, Andrew was a partner in the financial restructuring and litigation practice at another international law firm, where he helped run the training programs for litigation associates.

 REPRESENTATIVE BANKRUPTCY & RESTRUCTURING MATTERS